 4. Maintain job security.

 According to the Bureau of Labor Statistics, the number of jobs for registered nurses will increase by 6 percent through 2031.
 As the older generation of nurses retire, more jobs will become available and grow in demand.

-And nurse anesthetists, nurse midwives, and nurse practitioners will see a job growth of 26% from now until 2028.
+And nurse anesthetists, nurse midwives, and nurse practitioners will see a job growth of 40%, much faster than the average job growth rate.

 5. Create more flexibility with short-term contracts.